the Stabilizer Problem

 But, when I could sleep, I kept having dreams of that moonshot design we had passed up for fear of its risk and complexity.
 I couldn't stop from wandering back to that intricate watch-maker's design, with the complex articulated pin joints and radically different approach to the problem.
 I kept thinking about the old Steve Jobs point about how being trapped in old paradigms can limit your vision—how the first decades of television involved basically pointing a camera at a radio show.
 Was that what I was doing here?

-The thing is that this project—and my work in keyboards in general—is about my nostalgic admiration for early pioneers of personal computing like Jobs and their of iconoclastic revolutionary reinvention, and I feel like every part of it needs to be worthy of those values.
+The thing is that this project—and my work in keyboards in general—is about my nostalgic admiration for early pioneers of personal computing like Jobs and their iconoclastic ethos of revolutionary reinvention, and I feel like every part of it needs to be worthy of those values.
 Jobs himself held back release of the iPhone, Toy Story, and the first Apple Store at the very last minute when he had similar intuitions about each not being quite as good as they might be.
 In each case, the delay was highly problematic from a short-term business perspective, but it was also creatively the right thing to do (which I believe is always, in the long term, also the right business decision).

 After enough of these sleepless nights, I called up my (now much beloved) pals in Copenhagen and summoned us all together back to the drawing board.